 Photography in the 1860s was much different than today.
 A photographer had to have a traveling darkroom where he or she would create a negative on a clean glass plate, take the shot, and chemically “fix” the image on the glass plate while it was still wet.
 It is not hard to imagine the difficulties of traveling with fragile glass plates in this rough environment.
 Russell had considerable problems with mules, writing, “in going down a steep declivity my mule jumped over a tree top and I landed just back of his ears . . .
 A graceful shake of the head and . . . away I went on the down hill side and fetched up against a giant bals[a]m tree . . .
 Now everyone was amused at my expense and I even think my mule enjoyed the joke.”

 These photographers took advantage of interest in the transcontinental railroad to sell photographs.
 In their own way, they contributed to a reimagining of the Intermountain West not as a “useless wasteland,” but as a land of unlimited economic opportunities tamed by the railroad.

 These photos depict the landscape and way of life characteristic of Utah and southwestern Wyoming from 1867 to 1870.
-In many cases these images were taken before the building of the Transcontinental Railroad.
-Included are notable landmarks from Utah and southwest Wyoming, including Echo Canyon, Church Buttes (Two Church Buttes carts-de-visite images include telegraph lines), and the Needles.
-The collection also includes wagon trains, Native Americans, a stage coach, and views along what would become the Union Pacific Railroad.
+In many cases, these images were taken before the building of the transcontinental railroad.
+Included are notable landmarks from Utah and southwest Wyoming, including Echo Canyon, Church Buttes (Two Church Buttes cartes-de-visite images include telegraph lines), and the Needles.
+The collection also includes wagon trains, Native Americans, a stagecoach, and views along what would become the Union Pacific Railroad.
 Photographers on the transcontinental railroad would have used similar photography techniques to capture their images.